 1946 The Iceman Cometh, Eugene O'Neill's towering drama about the pipe dreams of a group of barflies, debuts on Broadway, with James Barton as Hickey.
 It runs 136 performances, but is not regarded as a major work until a posthumous Off-Broadway production in the 1950s with Jason Robards establishes its reputation.

 1947 High Button Shoes, Stephen Longstreet's semi-autobiographical musical based on his book, The Sisters Liked Them Handsome, opens on Broadway at the Century Theatre.
 The music and lyrics are provided by Jule Styne and Sammy Cahn.
 The show gets mixed reviews and runs 727 performances.
 Choreographer Jerome Robbins' famous ballet scene wins him a Tony Award.
 The cast includes Phil Silvers and Nanette Fabray, who sing, "Papa, Won't You Dance With Me?"
-The musical opens in London in 1948, where it runs for nine months.
+The musical opens in London the following year, where it runs for nine months.

 1963 Two one-act plays in one bill by Peter Shaffer, The Private Ear and The Public Eye, open on Broadway at the Morosco Theatre.
 The plays, which deal with shyness, love, and infidelity, star Brian Bedford, Geraldine McEwan, and Moray Watson, who also appeared in the 1962 London production.
 Shaffer goes on to write the hit plays Equus and Amadeus.